 - Take a rotating cable car to the top of Table Mountain

-- Ride the ferris wheel at the V&A Waterfront
+- Ride the Ferris wheel at the V&A Waterfront

-- Visit the farms of Franschhoek
+- Visit the farms and wineries of Franschhoek

-- Safari at the Shamwari Game Reserve
+- Set out on safari at the Shamwari Game Reserve

 |Day 1||Arrive in Cape Town, Family Time on the Beach||Cape Town|

 |Day 2||Mountain Peaks & Pirate Ships||Cape Town|